Development of Auction Smart Contracts on Blockchain

 payable(previousBidder).transfer(previousBid);

-If previousBidder is a contract with a fallback that always revert, the entire auction is blocked.
+If previousBidder is a contract with a fallback that always revert, the whole auction gets stuck.
 This is a classic DoS via gas griefing.
+Solution: withdrawal pattern — instead of automatic refund, store pending withdrawals in a mapping and let the user claim ETH themselves:

 mapping(address => uint256) public pendingReturns;